Make a commitment online and be part of Living the Change

 - energy efficiency and sourcing energy from renewables

 Leaders in faith communities are encouraged to make their pledges to lifestyle changes publicly and promote these changes in their communities.
-We are seeking faith leaders and other role models who can write, speak and/or speak to camera.
-People of faith inspired by this can also make pledges publicly.
+We are seeking faith leaders who will help us promote the campaign.

-During the week of 7 – 14 October, a Global Week of Commitment is planned, when people’s pledges will be celebrated during 100 events in faith communities around the world.
-This will be a high point, just prior to the COP24 climate negotiations in December.
+Yes!
+During the week of 7 – 14 October, 2018, a Global Week of Commitment was held, and people’s pledges were celebrated during 100 events in faith communities around the world.
+There were 8 such events held in Australia.

 Why make pledges publicly, why not remain private about it?